moineaulab/CRISPRStudio/README.md

 + s: strain sorting in the figure (optional, by default, CRISPRDetect gff output file sorting).
 Available option: CRISPRDetect, HClust, File providing a list of the isolates in the desired order.
 CRISPRDetect = order in the gff file.
 HClust = Order based on hiearchical clustering of a distance matrix.
 File = Order provided in a single column file with the strain names as they should appear in the figure.

 + r: use this option to keep the same color attributed to the spacer during a previous analysis (optional, by default, will attribute new random colors each time the command is executed).
 This option may be useful when appending a preexisting dataset with new sequences if you want to have reproducible results.
+Run your new sequences with CRISPRDetect and copy the result at the end of your initial CRISPRDetect gff file, without changing the name of your initial file.
 When new sequences are added, they are aligned and clustered with the entire dataset and random colors are assigned only to new clusters, assuming new clusters are formed.

 + c: score cutoff for pairing of the spacers (optional, by default = 2)